fabiocarrella/handbook/book/tedcog/expectations.md

 ## A healthy environment:
 * We will not equate self-worth to scientific success
 * We encourage members to set boundaries on their work hours—an academic career is a marathon, not a sprint
+* We do not expect that people respond to email chains/discord messages on the weekend, even if any are going around
 * We recognize each person’s right to personal privacy

 ## Safety, Discrimination and Sexual Harassment Policy
 ##